 Disability sport terminology has been used as a term encompassing sport related to individuals with disabilities.
-However, adapted sports terminology is preferred for the following reasons: It is consistent with terminology in adapted physical education and adapted physical activity; it focuses on the modification of sport rather than on disability; it encourages participation in the most normal and integrated environment; it is consistent with normalization theory; it promotes the creation of sport opportunities; and it provides an opportunity for the pursuit of excellence in sport through a full spectrum of settings for participation.
-(Winnick, 2005)
+However, adapted sports terminology is preferred for the following reasons: It is consistent with terminology in adapted physical education and adapted physical activity; it focuses on the modification of sport rather than on disability; it encourages participation in the most normal and integrated environments; it is consistent with normalization theory; it promotes the creation of sport opportunities; and it provides an opportunity for the pursuit of excellence in sport through a full spectrum of settings for participation.
+(Winnick & Porretta, 2017)

-U.S. Paralympics is a division of the United States Olympic Committee States and is dedicated to becoming the world leader in the Paralympic Movement and promoting excellence in the lives of people with Paralympic-eligible impairments.
+U.S. Paralympics, a division of the United States Olympic and Paralympic Committee is dedicated to becoming the world leader in the Paralympic Movement and promoting excellence in the lives of people with disabilities, including physical disabilities and visual impairments.
 U.S. Paralympics supports Paralympic Sport Clubs, a network of community-based organizations that provide programming to athletes at the local level.
-The organization is also the National Paralympic Committee in the United States, as recognized by the International Paralympic Committee, and is responsible for elite sports programming including sending a U.S. Paralympic Team to the summer and winter Paralympic Games. adapted SPORTS student athletes who demonstrate advanced skill level in a particular sport may be eligible for the Paralympic games.
+The organization is also the National Paralympic Committee in the United States, as recognized by the International Paralympic Committee, and is responsible for elite sports programming including sending a U.S. Paralympic Team to the summer and winter Paralympic Games.
+Adapted sports student athletes who demonstrate advanced skill level in a particular sport may be eligible for the Paralympic games.